tinacms/tina.io/content/guides/tina-cloud/starter/connect-to-tina-cloud.md

 NEXT_PUBLIC_TINA_CLIENT_ID=<YOUR_CLIENT_ID>
 ```

-Add the deployment URL to your app's Site Urls.
-To do this, go to your app's **Configuration** page.
+Add the deployment URL to your project's Site Urls.
+To do this, go to your project's **Configuration** page.

 🎉 Congratulations, your site is now live!